DragonBuild/dragon/README.md

 * This was built for MacOS.
 It needs a lot of work and a lot less hard-coding to work on linux.
 We'll get there, I promise :)

-* Preferences are not yet supported.
-Support is close to being finished, but I need to do more research on this so I actually know what I'm doing.

 ## Basic Usage

 `dragon [gen] [build] [clean] [install]`